simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __USR__
 _Mandatory parameter: User name_
 Shows a user’s company, registration date, and connection status.
 Accessible via the “Managing Director” column in a CO window.
+Clicking the “MUTE USER” button renders all messages this user sends invisible to you.

 __COM__
 _No possible parameters_